scjx123/ip/README.md

 ## Features

 1. Adding a new Task
-	There are 3 different types of Task that you can add to your duke.
+	There are 3 different types of Task that you can add to Duke.
 Todo, Deadline and Event.
 Their respective formats are given as below:
-	- Adding a 'Todo' task
+	- Adds a 'Todo' task
 		- Format: `todo task_name`
-	- Adding a 'Deadline' task
+	- Adds a 'Deadline' task
 		- Format: `deadline task_name /by DD/MM/YYYY HHMM`
-	- Adding an 'Event' task
+	- Adds an 'Event' task
 		- Format:  `event task_name /by DD/MM/YYYY HHMM`

 2. List
-	To list out all the task that
+	List out all the task that you have added.
+	Format: `list`
+3. Mark as done
+	Marks a task as completed.
+	Format: done task_index_on

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzkyMjExNjE1XX0=
+eyJoaXN0b3J5IjpbNDM0NDk2MDg4XX0=
 -->